otsitron/blog-like-list/README.md

 Ghostlist
 https://github.com/otsitron/ghostlist.git

-1. To preview this ghostlist locally, please start the node server.
+1. To preview this ghostlist locally, start the node server.
 Detailed instructions for the server are here in this directory: ghostlist/README.md

 from ghostlist directory, run